nextcloud/app_api/README.md

 1. **Improved Stability:** This ecosystem commits to maintaining API stability over extended periods with the help of libraries that use it APIs.
 This ensures a more reliable and consistent user experience as developers won't need to constantly update their apps with each new release.

-2. **Enhanced Security:** Unlike the older method that allowed working with Nextcloud's core code directly, this approach emphasizes a more specialized app scope.
+2. **Enhanced Security:** Unlike the older method that allowed working with Nextcloud's core code directly, this approach emphasizes a more specialized API scopes and a new way of authorization.
 This results in greater app stability and a more focused user experience.

 3. **Robust Computing Potential:** The ecosystem is designed to accommodate resource-intensive tasks.